Glider aircraft

 |

-This contents of the box above is based on material from the Wikipedia article SOAR (spaceplane), which is released under the Creative Commons Attribution-ShareAlike 4.0 International License.
+This contents of the box above is based on material from the Wikipedia articles SOAR (spaceplane) & VSS Unity, which are released under the Creative Commons Attribution-ShareAlike 4.0 International License.